Core API¶

 An async functions’ invocability and return type must be independent of their first argument except for its tag value.
 A user may query the first argument’s static member

-to obtain a pointer to the current workers context.
-Finally a user may cache an exception in-flight by calling.stash_exception()
+taggedto obtain this value.
+Additionally, a user may query the first argument’s static member functioncontext()to obtain a pointer to the current workers context.
+Finally a user may cache an exception in-flight by calling.stash_exception().

 -